juooo1117/Garbage_Classificaion_with_ResNet/README.md

-# Garbage test with ResNet Model
+# Garbage Classificaion with ResNet Model